Continue Certification

 Diplomate status is limited to the period of time the physician’s certification is valid.

-We have expanded our diplomate status designations to include three new designations:
+We have the following diplomate status designations: